dmarcoux/dmarcoux.com/content/posts/how-to-create-custom-haml-lint-linters.md

 +++
-title = "How to Create Custom haml_lint Linters" date = "2021-09-27"
+title = "How to Create Custom haml_lint Linters" description = """\
+                haml_lint provides a lot of useful linters, but you might have rules specific \
+                to your Rails application.
+In this case, you'll have to create a custom linter \
+                to enforce those rules.\
+              """
+date = "2021-09-27"

+[extra.meta]
+type = "article"
+keywords = "haml_lint, custom linters, lint, Haml, Ruby on Rails, Ruby, Rails"
 +++

 The majority of software engineering teams have rules, guidelines or standards